Alejandro Tabilo: 2020: ATP Cup, Major debut and first win, top 200

-At his first tournament of the year, Tabilo qualified for his first Grand Slam at the 2020 Australian Open.
-He defeated fellow qualifier Daniel Elahi Galán in the first round, losing to John Isner in straight sets in the second round.
-This run resulted in his first top 200 ranking, reaching no. 172, a career-high at that moment.
+At his second tournament of the year, Tabilo qualified for his first Grand Slam at the 2020 Australian Open.
+He defeated fellow qualifier Daniel Elahi Galán in five sets for his first Major win, before losing to John Isner in straight sets in the second round.
+As a result, he reached top 200 at world No. 172 on 3 February 2020.

-Tabilo played home country tournament 2020 Chile Open via wildcard, and defeated Paolo Lorenzi in the first round, losing to Casper Ruud in the second round.
+Tabilo played in his home country tournament 2020 Chile Open as a wildcard, and defeated Paolo Lorenzi in the first round, losing to Casper Ruud in the second.

-In September, Tabilo reached his career-high ranking of World No. 156.
+On 14 September 2020, Tabilo reached his career-high ranking of World No. 156.
 He finished the year at No. 169.